CryptedSnow/waste-collection/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

-## Attention!
+## Local machine

-Follow the steps to set the application in your local machine.
+Follow the steps to set the application on your local machine.

-Step N°1 - Run the following commands below to install the dependencies (Check the existence of `Composer`, `Node` and `NPM` in your machine).
+Step N°1 - Run the following commands below to install the dependencies (Check the existence of `Composer` on your machine).

 ```
 composer install